stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 02 (P1L2) - Life Cycle Models.md

   - Cons: difficult to plan
 - **RUP (Rational Unified Process)**: is a UML (Unified Modeling Language) based process which includes inception, elaboration, construction, and transition for each activity
 - **Agile**: a group of software development methods which are based on highly iterative and incremental development

+## Choosing A Model

+Choosing the right model for software development depends on many factors below are several to consider:

+- Requirements understanding
+- Expected lifetime
+- Risk
+- Schedule constraints
+- Interaction with management and customers
+- Expertise